Worldwide Guide to Women in Leadership

 Acted as Speaker when Anneli Jääteenmaki vacated the post to become Premier Minister.
 In 1987-93 Deputy Parliamentary Leader and since 1992 Second Deputy Chairperson of The Social Democrats, 1995-99 Minister of Labour, 1999-2003 Chairperson of the External Affairs Committee and Member of the Presidium 1999-2003 and again from 2003.
 1. Vice-Speaker in 2003.
 Her Faction rejected her as Vice-Speaker in favour of a male MP who never previous held any office in Parliament. (b.
 1946-).

-2003-06 and 2007- Chairperson of the Riigikogu Ene Ergma, Estonia
+2003-06 and 2007-14 Chairperson of the Riigikogu Ene Ergma, Estonia

-She holds a D.Sc. in physics and mathematics, Professor since 1988 and Vice-President of the Estonian Academy of Sciences 1999-2003.
+She holds a D.Sc. in physics and mathematics, became professor 1988 and Vice-President of the Estonian Academy of Sciences 1999-2003.
 Parliament Vice-Chair 2006-07 and Presidential Candidate in 2006.
 As Parliament Chair she was also Deputy Head of State. (b.
 1944-).

-2003- Chairperson of the Eerste Kamer of the Staten General mr. Y.E.M.A.
+2003-09 Chairperson of the Eerste Kamer of the Staten General mr. Y.E.M.A.
 Timmerman-Buck, The Netherlands

 Yvonne Timmerman was Secretary of the C.D.A.
-Parliamentary Faction in the Second Chamber 1999-2001 before becoming Faction Chairperson in 2001. (b.
+Parliamentary Faction in the Second Chamber 1999-2001 before becoming Faction Chairperson in 2001.
+Member of the Council of State from 2009. (b.
 1956-).

-2003- Chairperson of the Council of Chiefs Paramount Chiefess Kgôsi Mosadi Seboko a Mokgôsi of Balete, Botswana
+2003-04 Chairperson of the Council of Chiefs Paramount Chiefess Kgôsi Mosadi Seboko a Mokgôsi of Balete, Botswana

 On the 3rd of December 2001 She was elected to succeed her brother Seboko II Mokgôsi (1959-2001) as head of the baMalete tribe.
 She took over her duties after her election, which was approved by the minister of Local Government, Margaret Nasha, in the beginning of January 2001.
 When she was crowned in August 2003 she had already become leader of the House of Chiefs.
 Mother of two children. (b.
 1950-)

 As Capitano Reggente she was both head of state, the government and of the parliament.
-Member of the Grand and General Council for the Alianza Populare since 1993 and Chairperson of the Council Group 2002-05, Party President 2006, Minister of Minister of Internal Affairs and Civil Protection and Accomplishment of the Programme from 2006.
+Member of the Grand and General Council for the Alianza Populare since 1993 and Chairperson of the Council Group 2002-05, Party President 2006, Minister of Minister of Internal Affairs and Civil Protection and Accomplishment of the Programme 2006-08.
 Mother of twins. (b.
 1959-).

 2003 Acting President of the Sobranie Liljana Popovska, Macedonia (08.-18.11)